nao1215/sqly/website/content/shell.md

 EOF
 ```

-A failing statement stops the script and exits non-zero, naming the statement and its line.
+A failing statement stops the script and exits non-zero, naming the statement and
+its line. `--sql` carries one statement, so its failure names neither: there is
+no line to return to and no run to stop, and the report is the one line about
+what went wrong.

 A helper command must start its own line; `SELECT 1; .save ./out` is rejected,
 because reading it as two things depends on knowing where the statement ended,